Jess Young: Life

 In April 1876 a newspaper announcement stated that Young, the "Australian Explorer", would shortly leave England for New Guinea.
 At a meeting of the Royal Geographical Society in May of that year, Young mentioned his particular interest in exploring further the coast beyond the Baxter River there, then so-called, where the SS Ellengowan had made a recent voyage.
 In 1877 Young was entered as a student at Christ's College, Cambridge, but did not matriculate.

 Young sailed for New York, around the beginning of November 1878, with backing from Sir Thomas Elder for another expedition in Australia.
 While he was there, his health broke down.
 He spent Easter term 1879 at Christ's College, Cambridge, but did not take a degree.
 In December 1879 he was in New York, at a meeting of the American Geographical Society on the proposed Panama Canal, and gave a paper on the advantages of the Suez Canal.
-He subsequently took positions in business and banking in the USA, returning to the United Kingdom in 1891 where he worked for the Board of Agriculture.
+He subsequently took positions in business and banking in the US, returning to the United Kingdom in 1891 where he worked for the Board of Agriculture.
 He was on an Arctic surveying expedition in Siberia, and then had positions as an official at Kanowna, Western Australia.

 Jess Young died on 8 October 1909 at Perth, Western Australia.